UCL/MPHY0026/doc/summerschool/registration_demo.rst

 The first argument should point to a png image.
 We've supplied a MRI of a brain, but it other images are possible.

+.. _fred_0:
 .. figure:: registration_demo/scikit-surgeryfred_0.png
   :width: 100%

-  Figure 1: SciKit-SurgeryFRED opens a window with two scenes, at left is the preoperative image (MRI) with a target point marked in red.
+  SciKit-SurgeryFRED opens a window with two scenes, at left is the preoperative image (MRI) with a target point marked in red.
 At right is the intra-operative scene where only the patient outline is visible.
 We will use fiducial based registration to locate the target point on the intraoperative scene.

 You can watch the SciKit-SurgeryFRED video: